 As parents we have the honor and responsibility of laying the spiritual foundation for our children.
-And while I have always aimed to give my all in teaching my students in the past and my preschool Sunday school class now, my biggest, most important ministry is to our two boys.
+And while I have always aimed to give my all in teaching my students in the past and my preschool Sunday school class now, my biggest, most important ministry is to our little boys.
 Brad and I want to make certain that they truly KNOW their GOD, so they can BE STRONG in Him and TAKE ACTION whenever He calls them to.

 DO YOU HAVE A SPECIAL VERSE FOR YOUR FAMILY?

 I also have a verse that has become my “Mommy Motto.”

 *Note: I chose an easier translation of the verse for the children to learn.
 In the King James, the entire verse is this: “And such as do wickedly against the covenant shall he corrupt by flatteries: but the people that do know their God shall be strong, and do exploits.”
 Exploits is a cool word, but a little harder for young children to understand and remember compared to “take action.”